BartvdHout-TimKuijten/Pipeline-Bioinformaticsproject/README.md

 Pipeline test | Contains files where different tools are combined Final Pipeline | Contains the final pipeline

-Below is a flowchart of the current design of the pipeline
+<ins>Below is a flowchart of the current design of the pipeline<ins>

 ![image](https://user-images.githubusercontent.com/101572525/176131441-86135f30-8d64-41f6-9826-a4aac694f0ff.png)